wasswarichard/Century_cinema/README.md

 ## To run locally

 -  Inside the directory, run `npm install` to install the frontend dependencies.
--  Start the frontend dev server using `npm start`.
+-  Start the frontend dev server using `npm run dev`.
 -  To run tests run `npm test`.
 This launches the test runner in the interactive watch mode.

 ## Test cases snapshot